dalehumby/PiJuice-MQTT/README.md

 1. Either clone or download this repo into a folder on your Pi `git clone git@github.com:dalehumby/PiJuice-MQTT.git`
 2. Open the folder `cd PiJuice-MQTT`
 3. Rename the config file `mv config.yaml.example config.yaml`
 4. Open the `config.yaml` file and change the MQTT broker IP/hostname and the broker username/password.
-If no username/password is required to use your broker then delete the `username` and `password` lines.
+If no username/password is required to use your broker then delete the `username` and `password` lines
+5. Add the required libraries `pip install -r requirements.txt`
-5. To test the code is working, on the command line enter `python3 pijuicemqtt.py`.
-You should not see any errors or stack traces.
+6. To test the code is working, on the command line enter `python3 pijuicemqtt.py`.
+You should not see any errors or stack traces

 ## MQTT

-The script published to the topic `pijuicemqtt/<yourpihostname>/status`, typically `pijuicemqtt/raspberrypi/status` if you use the default hostname.
+Every 30 seconds the script published to the topic `pijuicemqtt/<yourpihostname>/status`, typically `pijuicemqtt/raspberrypi/status` if you use the default hostname on your Pi.

+Example payload:

 ```json
 {